 Торіс (1) Key Assumption Detail (2) Potential Impact on the Rating Data Accuracy and Reliability While public information is considered as part of the rating process, AMB relies primarily on audited financial statements, third party actuarial reports, documents and assertions provided by management.
 The assumption is that the financial information provided is reliable and credible, although AMB does not undertake to verify the accuracy of this information.
 A material misstatement of financial performance or capital position, whether through negligence or fraud, could negatively affect a company's rating.
 For example, inflated asset valuations or a faulty actuarial opinion of reserve adequacy could result in an incorrect assessment of the financial strength of a company.
-Liquidity Capital markets are open and operating normally without disruption.
-Any sudden changes in liquidity, due to reinsurance disputes / insolvencies, uncollectible agents balances, parental needs, etc, which could force an involuntary sale of investments and realized capital losses, with a potential impact on the rating.
-Reinsurance Market Capacity and Credit Risk A key assumption used in the determination of this rating assumes no material change in availability and/or credit quality of its reinsurers; receivable balances to be current with no evidence of overdue material balances or third- party credit default/dispute risk.
-Given the significant role that third party reinsurance plays in this rating, this rating is heavily dependent on reinsurance and susceptible to reinsurer default.
-In the event reinsurance capacity available to the company is materially and negatively impacted and/or its reinsurers inability or unwillingness to pay its claims, negative rating pressure could occur.
 Holding Company / Affiliates Assumes no sudden change in holding company leverage, coverage and/or liquidity.
 Additional assumptions include no change in credit facilities to obtain letters of credit from a commercial bank, through the placement of assets in trust.
 If rating includes a level of rating enhancement based on a degree of implicit and explicit support provided by the parent company and/or affiliate, the assumption is that the level of support will remain prospectively.
 Any sudden change in holding company leverage, coverage, and or liquidity could result in a rating change for both the holding company and its operating insurance subsidiaries.
 Any alteration in a parent (holding) company's ability to provide implicit and/or explicit parental support could alter Best's view of rating enhancement which could suddenly cause a rating downgrade.
 In addition, changes in enhancement provided to group-rated members, may have an impact on the rating(s).
 Best evaluates impact on capital via forecasted BCAR including planned dividends to Parent and by evaluating BCAR for the entire Enterprise based on tangible equity.
 The starting point for every rating is the stand-alone evaluation of the legal entity's balance sheet strength, operating performance and business profile.
+Regulatory Risk A key assumption used in determining this rating takes into account this company's significant concentration risk and exposure to changes in judicial, regulatory and legislative decisions.
+This assessment assumes no material changes in these areas but is considered as part of this company's qualitative review and business profile.
+Due to the company's significant concentration risk, it's exposure to changes in judicial, regulatory and legislative decisions could adversely impact the ongoing operational and underwriting strategies of the company.
+This could result in a potential impact on the Credit Ratings prospectively and is considered as part of this company's qualitative review and business profile.